I was up early today. Really early, considering how late I was at the bar last night. I was at the Grayswandir by 0600.

 I nodded.
 “Nothing fancy, but anything you immediately need should be there.”

 I looked around.
-Saahna smiled at me, nodded, then headed down the ladder.
+Saahna smiled at me, nodded, and took the ladder down.
 Dr. Korvusar caught my attention and waved her empty wine glass at me.
 I walked over.

 She handed me the glass.
 “Your wine selection on board is atrocious.
 May I have another.”